 Kids at Home Adaptation: If you’ve got a coparent in the house, switch off with one another to give each other a break.
 Assign each other an “out of the house” job for an hour, where they’re locked in the room and the kids have to pretend they’re not there.
-Or put on a podcast for the kids (we love Little Stories for Tiny People) and tell them Rhea is their mother now.
+Or put on a podcast for the kids (we love Little Stories for Tiny People) and tell them Rhea, the host, is their mother now.

 5:00-5:30 Dinner Prep